-Famous alto singers ( Top 12 )
+Famous Alto Singers ( Top 12 )

-In today’s world where most of the modern singers use either autotune or enhance their voice post-production, it is becoming harder and harder to find real singers which do have the talent and skill to sing alto.
+In today’s world where most of the modern singers use either autotune or enhance their voice post-production, it is becoming harder and harder to find real singers who do have the talent and skill to sing alto.
 True contralto singers are rare especially in women, usually due to their lower vocal range which is much harder to achieve than any other vocal range.
 Usually, female singers who sing alto have a much deeper voice, and in some cases, if you do not know the artist you might confuse her with a man singing.

 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com